April 16 is

-Frederick Regional Health System is joining healthcare organizations across the country to celebrate this
+Frederick Regional Health System (FRHS) is joining healthcare organizations across the country to celebrate

-national movement, in hopes of helping others to make, discuss, and document
+this national movement, in hopes of helping others to make, discuss, and

-Imagine for a moment that you’re terminally ill or injured and are
+Imagine for a moment that you’re terminally ill or injured and unable

-unable to communicate your wishes regarding your healthcare.
-Would your
+to communicate your wishes regarding healthcare.
+Would your loved ones

-loved ones know what to do?
-How would they feel about making such important
+know what to do?
+How would they feel about making such monumental decisions

-By talking about end-of-life care with the people you love, and planning
+with the people you love and planning your advance directive, together

-your own advance directive, together you can make these difficult situations
+you can make these difficult situations easier—and ensure that both

 What is Advance Care Planning?